5herlocked/psychic-invention-bot/README.md

 To view the Solution, you will need either JetBrains Rider or Microsoft Visual Studio.

 #### Using Rider:
-Make sure to have the .NET Core SDK installed beforehand which can be done from [.NET Core SDK] (https://www.microsoft.com/net/learn/dotnet/hello-world-tutorial), there are tutorials available for each separate platform.
+Make sure to have the .NET Core SDK installed beforehand which can be done from [.NET Core SDK ](https://www.microsoft.com/net/learn/dotnet/hello-world-tutorial), there are tutorials available for each separate platform.

 #### Using Visual Studio:
 When using Visual Studio, you will have to launch the `Visual Studio Installer` and get the `.NET Core Cross Platform Development` workload.